Art Has Proved Fruitful Yet Again As Nigerian Artist, Toyin Odutola Sells Artwork For N215 Million

 toyin ojih odutola artwork

-This is because she recently sold her drawing ‘Compound Leaf’ at the Sotheby’s for £471,000 (roughly N215 million).
-News Agency of Nigeria provides the report that this record-breaking sale puts Ojih Odutola behind a fellow female artist, Njideka Akunyili-Crosby, and the legendary artist, Ben Enwonwu.
+Toyin Ojih Odutola is third in rank on the record of the highest-paid artists in Nigeria.
+This is because she recently sold her drawing ‘Compound Leaf’ at Sotheby’s for £471,000 (roughly N215 million).
+The News Agency of Nigeria reports that this record-breaking sale puts Ojih Odutola behind a fellow female artist, Njideka Akunyili-Crosby, and the legendary artist Ben Enwonwu.

 On how art helped her escape, Odutola says to Vogue: